rhizoome/rhiz_tag/README.md

    - **First Character (Year)**: Represents the year, starting from 2024, and can span 54 years before wrapping around.
    - **Second Character (Week)**: Represents the ISO week of the year.
-While there are typically 52 weeks, it can extend up to 54 weeks in special cases like leap years or calendar anomalies.
+While there are typically 52 weeks, the encoding can extend up to 54 characters (hence the use of base54) in cases where weeks are shifted, such as when week 0 or week 53 is used for certain transitions between years.
    - **Third Character (Tick within Week)**: Divides each week into 52 equal parts, allowing for precise identification within the week.